mindbat/track2-functional/THE-CHAT-RETURNS.md

 ### The analysis
-Writing programs that can accurately and consistently manage changes to mutable data structures acros multiple active threads is very difficult.
+Writing programs that can accurately and consistently manage changes to mutable data structures across multiple active threads is very difficult.
 Often the shortcomings in the code won't be caught through basic correctness testing, but are found in the wild, on active production systems, where the impact may range from merely obnoxious to very disruptive and damaging.